 - In Dog Days, since you can't kill your opponents during the war games, destroying their clothes to force them to surrender is a valid tactic.
 Notably, when Nanami gets stripped to her underwear by an attack, she keeps fighting, saying she doesn't mind being seen in her underwear.
 A second attack destroys her underwear, causing her to finally freak out and cover herself.

-- Goku demonstrated his improved speed by stealing Tien's belt, making his pants fall.
+- In Dragon Ball Goku demonstrated his improved speed by stealing Tien's belt, making his pants fall.
 He got really embarrassed, so Goku returned the belt so they could finish the fight.

 - Dragon Half, where breaking Mink's platemail bikini top turns out to be a big mistake for Doug/Dug Fin, when she immediately punches him out of the ring while covering herself with one arm.
 In the OVA it's played with further, when Mink gets a little overexcited at the sight of her friends cheering at the victory, causing her to throw her arms into the air and show her assets to the crowd.